molyswu/yolochanging/README.md

 [--watch-gpu should be the same as the visible gpu]

 # Change yolo_tensorflow/yolo/config.py
-- Change the parameters in yolo_tensorflow/yolo/config.py
+- Change parameters in yolo_tensorflow/yolo/config.py
 - MUL_QUEUE_BATCH means how many times is the queue size is of batch_size.
 2 means 10*2=20
 - PROFILER_SAVE_STEP, SUMMARY_SAVE_STEP can not be too small, because I found especially summary take long time